 Darren Edge, Head of Sixth Form, added, ‘I am very proud of the successes achieved this year especially given the rigour required with the new A level specification.
 I wish all of our students continued success in the choices that they now make following their sixth form education.’

-Blythe Bridge High School & Sixth Form celebrated another set of excellent results and hard work on Thursday as students received their GCSE grades with 76 per cent attaining 5 or more A*-C grades.
+Blythe Bridge High School & Sixth Form celebrated another set of excellent results on Thursday as students received their GCSE grades.

 A remarkable 35% attained the English Baccalaureate with standard passes in English and maths.
 In English, 79% of students achieved a standard pass or better.
 In maths, 67% of students achieved a standard pass or more.